 4. GREEN TEA CAN FIGHT CARDIOVASCULAR DISEASE

+We all think about heart health.
 Cardiovascular diseases are high up there when it comes to the cause of death.
-Green tea can affect cholesterol levels that play a factor in conditions like stroke and heart attack.
+Green tea can affect LDL cholesterol levels that play a factor in conditions like stroke and heart attack.
 Drink green tea to lower the LDL (bad) cholesterol in the blood.

 5. GREEN TEA MAY PREVENT TYPE 2 DIABETES